 -

-Form the dough into one-inch balls and roll them in the reserved 1/4 cup sugar.
-Put all the balls on a plate and chill in the refrigerator for about 30 minutes.
+Form the dough into one-inch balls and roll them in the reserved 1/4 cup (50g) sugar.
+If the dough is too soft, refrigerate it for 20-40 minutes before making the dough balls.
+Put all the balls on a plate and chill them in the refrigerator for at least 30 minutes, longer if necessary until they are well chilled and easily taken off the plate without losing their shape.

 -